Genaro Codina, Zacatecas

-Genaro Codina is a municipality in the Mexican state of Zacatecas, located approximately 30 km southwest of the state capital of Zacatecas City.
-It is named after Genaro Codina, musician and composer of the state anthem, the March of Zacatecas.
+Genaro Codina is a municipality in the Mexican state of Zacatecas, located approximately 30 km southwest of the state capital at the city of Zacatecas.
+It is named after Genaro Codina, musician and composer of the state anthem, the "March of Zacatecas".

 Geography

 The municipality of Genaro Codina is located at an elevation between 2000 and 3100 m in the Sierra Fría in south-central Zacatecas.
 It borders the Zacatecan municipalities of Villanueva to the west, Zacatecas to the northwest, Guadalupe to the north, Ojocaliente to the northeast, and Cuauhtémoc to the east.
 It also borders the municipalities of Rincón de Romos to the southeast and San José de Gracia to the south, which are both in the state of Aguascalientes.
 Genaro Codina covers an area of 794.8 km2 and comprises 1.1% of the state's area.

 As of 2009, 14% of the land in Genaro Codina is used for agriculture.
 The remainder of the land cover comprises grassland (50.2%), forest (28.6%), and matorral (6.7%).
 The municipality is situated in the drainage basin of the Río Grande de Santiago.
 The eastern two-thirds of the municipality is drained by the San Pedro or Aguascalientes River, a tributary of the Río Verde, while the western third is drained by the Juchipila River and its tributaries.

 Genaro Codina's climate ranges from semiarid in most of the municipality to temperate in the mountainous south.
 Average temperatures in the municipality range between 12 and 18 C, and average annual precipitation ranges between 400 and 800 mm.